SilRodrigo/vscode-requirejs-core-component/examples/README.md

 single-component
 ----------------

-This project consists of modules, which are referenced by paths relative to the project root.
+This project consists of modules, which are referenced by paths relative to the workspace root.

     // .vscode/settings.json
     {
       "requireModuleSupport.modulePath": "."
     }

 two-components